Theodor94/py-audio-visualizer/README.md

-# Unbound Planet Audio Visualizer - Cross-platform GUI (Windows / macOS / Linux)
+# Unbound Planet Audio Visualizer - Cross-platform GUI (Windows / macOS)

 Turn any audio file into clean, high-resolution **visuals** + a **detailed TXT report** in one click.
 Built for creators who want fast, offline analysis with a minimal, no-console UI.